A place for young people to come and meet. Inside our facility includes Pool Tables, Table Tennis, Cafe and Music Events.

 Learner Driver License 3 day course

-On the first Monday, Tuesday and Wednesday of each month the Youth Centre holds a course that will prepare you for sitting your learners license.
+Each month the Youth Centre holds a course that will prepare you for sitting your learners license.

 Learn and practice the theory tests and get ready for the real thing!